 Itchy skin can develop for many reasons.
 It can occur with or without a rash, in small areas or the whole body.
 Identifying the cause is important to ensure proper treatment.
-While there are several potential causes of itchy skin, it has not been directly linked to a vitamin B-12 deficiency.
-However, vitamin B-12 is important to healthy skin and may be a potential treatment for eczema.
+While there are several potential causes of itchy skin, vitamin B12 deficiency has not been directly linked to skin conditions such as eczema.
+However, vitamin B12 is important to healthy skin and may be a potential eczema treatment.

 Causes of Itchy Skin

 Dry skin is the most common cause of itchy skin without a rash or other skin changes.
 Other possible causes include irritation and allergic reactions, medications, pregnancy, or skin conditions like eczema, psoriasis and hives.
 In some cases, dry or itchy skin may be an indicator of an internal condition, such as liver disease, celiac disease, kidney failure, iron deficiency or thyroid problems.

 Conditions that affect the nervous system, including multiple sclerosis, diabetes, pinched nerves and shingles, can cause itching.
 Since vitamin B12 deficiency can lead to nerve problems, this may be a potential link if you have itching and are also experiencing neurological problems.
 Contact your physician if your itching continues for more than two weeks, is extremely uncomfortable, can't be explained or if it affects your entire body.

 - Oregon State University: Linus Pauling Institute: "Vitamin B12"

 - National Institutes of Health: "Vitamin B12"